NEWS

 DROP OFF YOUR FOOD SCRAPS

-1. Use your code to unlock the dumpster.
+Use your code to unlock the dumpster.
+Details:

-Ellerslie Stables, the Village’s subcontractor, will pick up the dumpster on Monday mornings, incorporate the waste into the farm’s horse manure compost process, and return a fresh dumpster to the municipal parking lot that same day.
+Ellerslie Stables, the Village’s subcontractor, will pick up the dumpster on Monday mornings, incorporate the waste into the farm’s horse manure compost process, and return the empty dumpster to the municipal parking lot that same day.

 Any dumping of trash is strictly prohibited because it ruins the whole load!
-Any participant caught dumping trash will receive a $250 ticket.
+Any participant caught dumping trash will receive a $250 fine.

 RINSE (YOUR BUCKET) AND REPEAT